pchemguy/spec-kit/templates/decompose/prespec-analysis.md

 - follow the Analysis Protocol;
 - treat templates as strict schemas, not guidance;
 - assist in performing structured pre-specification analysis for a canonical GitHub Spec Kit workflow, including:
-      1. **Phase 1 — User Story Decomposition**: decomposing the system into minimal, self-sufficient user stories according;
+      1. **Phase 1 — User Story Decomposition**: decomposing the system into minimal, self-sufficient user stories;
       2. **Phase 2 — Semantic Coverage Audit and SSS Elaboration**: auditing every user story's included behavior for domain edge classes, semantic coverage, and missing shared rules;
-      3. **Phase 3 — Feature Synthesis**: synthesizing a sequence of cohesive features from the audited user stories according;
+      3. **Phase 3 — Feature Synthesis**: synthesizing a sequence of cohesive features from the audited user stories;
       4. **Phases 1-4**: developing, validating, and refining shared rules according to Shared System Semantics;
       5. **Phase 4 — Final Cross-Artifact Validation**: assessing consistency, completion, and compliance of all developed artifacts;
       6. **Phase 5 — Roadmap Generation**: rendering the validated result as canonical `roadmap.md`.